How Mileage Affects Extended Warranty Cost

 Understanding mileage-based warranty pricing

 Vehicle mileage is one of the biggest factors in extended warranty pricing.
-As mileage increases, so does the risk of component failure - and warranty costs reflect this reality.
+As mileage increases, so does the risk of component failure - and pricing reflects this reality.
 Understanding mileage-based pricing helps you plan your coverage purchase.

 Low Mileage (Under 50K)